 When you’re a runner, training for your next big race takes on its own life.
 I know, I’ve been there.
-When I was training for the Avengers half-marathon down in Disney a few years back, I’m thinking nothing would have stopped me from picking up my number and logging those 13.1 miles just as fast as I could possibly go.
+A few years ago, I was training for the Avengers half-marathon down in Disney.
+And nothing would have stopped me from picking up my number and logging those 13.1 miles.
+All while running as fast as I could possibly go.

 This doesn't make me unique, as much as I'd like to think it does.
 After all, runners are known for our obsessive dedication to the sport.
-So much so, in fact, that scientists study runner's addition.
+So much so, in fact, that scientists study runner's addiction.
 Don't believe me?
-Check out the facts: a study published in the International Journal of Environmental Research and Public Health found that "obsessively passionate" runners are far more likely to develop running-related injuries.
+Check out the facts from a study in the International Journal of Environmental Research and Public Health.
+It found that "obsessively passionate" runners are more likely to get hurt from the sport.

 Now, that information may not be shocking, but here's what is.
-Younger runners in the group, especially those between the ages of 20-34, had a hard time "mentally detaching from the sport."
-And this need to run got in the way of important life decisions.
-It also kept injured runners from taking a much needed recovery break, "even when running became harmful."
+Younger runners, especially those between the ages of 20-34, had a hard time "mentally detaching" from training.
+And that need to run got in the way of important life decisions.
+It also kept injured runners from taking a much needed recovery break.
+"Even when running became harmful."
 Now, that's a problem.
 Especially when running injuries are in that hard-to-diagnose grey area of pain.

 How Can You Tell if you’re too Injured to Run a Race?

 If you think you’ve got a running injury, and you’re training for a big race, the first thing you need to do is go and see your podiatrist.
 ASAP.
-While I can’t make any promises, and a lot will depend upon how much time is left before race day, I may be able to get you into good enough shape that you can compete without making your injury worse, or putting your long-term health at risk.
+Now, I can’t make any promises.
+And a lot will depend upon how much time is left before race day.
+But I may be able to get you into good enough shape that you can compete without making your injury worse, or putting your long-term health at risk.

 Having said that, if your race is in the next day or two, and you’re playing a game of mental ping-pong, going back and forth about competing, these are the questions you need to answer honestly.